pebble-dev/pebble-dev.github.io/faq.md

 ## Rebble

+### Where is the FAQ?

+Well, right here!
+At least, for frequently asked questions about *The Rebble Alliance*.
+For frequently asked questions about how to use the Rebble Web Services with your Pebble smartwatch, head to [howto](/howto) and scroll down.

 ### What is Rebble?

 Rebble began as a supplement to the [official Pebble documentation](https://developer.pebble.com/).
 After [Pebble ceased operations](https://blog.getpebble.com/2016/12/07/fitbit/), it morphed into the unofficial spearhead organization for continuing the advancement of the Pebble platform via the amazing Pebble developer community.